 Surface area responses are a function of streamflow and channel geometry.
 Previous work by Klinger and Trihey (1984) has shown the repeatability and usefulness of wetted surface area mapping on the Susitna River from RM 101 to RM 149, a single channel and split channel river.
-The repeatability of wetted surface area measurements are dependent on stable channel geometry.
-Differences in channel morphology were noted between the 1983 aerial photographs and the river in 1984.
-This difference was first observed during the helicopter overflight on July 24, 1984 at a flow rate (52,000 cfs) less than the flow rate of the aerial photography (59,100 pr1 turbill.
+The ability to replicate surface area measurements for comparative purposes is dependent on stable channel geometry, which is not the case for braided rivers such as the mainstem.
+Consequently this study limits its analysis to the side channel complexes.
+The next section addresses the stability of the side channel complexes.